 Hi Bill M.,

-I would suggest we read the Lord's prayer to start with.
+I would suggest we read the Lord's Prayer to start with.
 What does "forgive us of our sins" mean if it is not for the daily forgiveness of sin.
-We all sin daily and we are all by definition sinners.
+We all fall short daily and we are all by definition sinners.
 (I am frankly amazed that I even need to defend the sinnerhood of all believers to a Christian audience.)
 We all offend and we all continually fall short of the mark.
 This is the definition of sin, hamartia.
 If any believer in Jesus thinks that he is no longer a sinner he is fallen from grace.
 If we say that we have no sin we deceive ourselves.

 The real basis of this disagreement is a failure to understand the difference between justification and sanctification.
 All believers are accounted as sinless saints and justified and reckoned perfect.
 They are "righteous" by faith in Christ's righteousness alone.
 Sanctification is the gradual growth in the way of holiness which ends when Jesus comes and the conflict with our sinful natures ends.

 This side of eternity there will always be battles with sin and pride and selfishness and a growth in love for our fellow man and growth in our love for God.
 Thus "saints" are always confessing that they are "sinners" justified by God's unmerited grace alone through faith alone in the sinlessness life and atoning death of our Lord Jesus Christ alone as taught by the Bible alone.

-Bill, without trying to offend you or be disrespectful in any way I must point out to that what you are articulating is pure Romanism as spelled out in the Counsel of Trent and is the very issue which the Reformers were disputing and refuting.
+Bill M., without trying to offend you or be disrespectful in any way I must point out to that what you are articulating is pure Romanism as spelled out in the Counsel of Trent and is the very issue which the Reformers were disputing and refuting.
 Rome says that "saints" are not "sinners".
-Rome says that only "sinless" saints can go directly into heaven.
+Rome thus says that only "sinless" saints can go directly into heaven.
 That is why they invented purgatory so that those "saints" who do not reach "sinlessness" can purge away all remaining sin and then enter heaven.
 The Reformation taught that "all saints are still sinners" justified only by faith in Christ's blook and not of our works of righteousness lest any man should boast.
-The papist were horrified and accused the Reformers that they were encouraging willful sin in the believers.
+The papists were horrified and accused the Reformers that they were encouraging willful sin in the believers.
 Actually the only way to overcome sin in ones life is to believe that one is saved by faith in the blood of Christ without our good works.
-This frees man from guilt and fear and allows him to begin to love and serve God without fear of condemnation and hell when we fall short of perfection.
+This frees man from guilt and paralyzing fear and allows him to begin to love and serve God without fear of condemnation and hell when we fall short of perfection.
 Forgiveness is only a prayer away when offered in the name of Jesus.
 Those who consider themselves as "forgiven much will love much".
 Our love for God and our fellow man will always be in proportion to our appreciation of how much we have been forgiven and how much it has cost our Lord to purchase our forgiveness on the cross of Calvary.

 You are putting too narrow a definition on the meaning of "sinner".
 Paul in Romans 1 and 2 broadened the definition of "sinner" to include all the world so that no flesh may boast of not being a sinner, whether a believer or not a believer.
 The Jews believed that only the unbelieving world were sinners.
 Paul showed that all are sinners, before and after belief in God.
 It is true that the Bible speaks of the unbelieving world as being lost sinners.
 It is true that we are told that whoever sins is of the devil.
 We must read these texts very carefully lest we make the grossest error of saying that Christians never sin!

-We as Christians must be very careful when we deal with this matter lest we turn the people of God out of the way of the Gospel: either to discourage them when they commit sin by teaching that Christians are not sinners or on the other hand to encourage them to willfully sin and commit total disregard for the commandments of God and live in lasciviousness.
+We as Christian teachers must be very careful when we deal with this matter lest we turn the people of God out of the way of the gospel: either to totally discourage them when they commit sin by teaching that Christians are not sinners or on the other hand to falsely teach that believers can willfully sin without daily repentance and thus totally disregard the commandments of God and live in lasciviousness.
 Those who receive the seal of the living God are those who confess the sinfulness of their natures while at the same time would rather die than turn away from the Law of God and high-handedly commit a known willful disregard for the commandments of God.
 God bless you brother.

 Bill Diehl Jr.